Post Partum Depression PPD and Copper Toxicity

 Diagnosis and Treatment of Copper Overload in Post Partum Depression

 By utilizing the diagnostic approach developed by Dr. William Walsh, PhD and his research organization one can identify whether or not copper toxicity is a significant factor.
 This approach involves testing copper, zinc, and ceruloplasmin levels in the body and using the results to create a customized therapeutic regimen to help correct the imbalances and improve symptoms.
-Second Opinion Physician is a Walsh-trained telemedicine healthcare provider that utilize this approach to provide individualized treatment to patients suffering from PPD.
+Dr David Epstein, D.O. is a Walsh-trained telemedicine healthcare provider utilizing this approach to provide customized treatment to patients suffering from copper overload.

 Understanding Copper Overload